SimonGoring/neotomadb-manual/_build/html/_sources/db_design_concepts.txt

 age models minus ages calculated with the Neotoma quick calibration curve) vs. time.**

-Given the need for a common age scale and the enormity of the task to properly develop new age models, a `RadiocarbonCalibration <#_Table:_RadiocarbonCalibration>`__ conversion table was developed to quickly convert sample ages in radiocarbon years to calendar years.
+Given the need for a common age scale and the enormity of the task to properly develop new age models, a :ref:`RadiocarbonCalibration <RadiocarbonCalibration>` conversion table was developed to quickly convert sample ages in radiocarbon years to calendar years.
 These calibrated ages are for perusal and data exploration; however, the differences between these ages and those calculated with traditional age models are relatively small.
 The table contains radiocarbon ages from -100 to 45,000 in 1-year increments with corresponding calibrated values.
 The table was generated by smoothing the INTCAL04 calibration curve with an FFT filter so that the curve is monotonically increasing, i.e. so that there are no age reversals in calibrated age.
-The INTCAL04 curve is in 5-yr increments from -5 to 12,500 :sup:`14`\ C yr BP, 10-yr increments from 12,500 to 15,000 :sup:`14`\ C yr BP, and 20-yr increments from 15,000 to 26,000 :sup:`14`\ C yr BP.
+The INTCAL04 curve is in 5-yr increments from -5 to 12,500 :sup:`14`\ C yr BP, 10-yr increments from 12,500 to 15,000
+:sup:`14`\ C yr BP, and 20-yr increments from 15,000 to 26,000 :sup:`14`\ C yr BP.
 The FFT filter was 50 points (250 yr) for the first interval, 25 points (250 yr) for the second interval, and 10 points (200 yr) for the third interval.
 For the calibration beyond 26,000 :sup:`14`\ C yr BP, a calibrated age was determined with the Fairbanks0107 calibration curve every 100 years with a standard deviation of ±100 years from 20,000±100 :sup:`14`\ C yr BP to 46,700±100 :sup:`14`\ C yr BP.
 These were then smoothed with a 5-sample (500-yr) FFT filter.
 The curve kinks sharply after 45,000 :sup:`14`\ C yr BP, so the quick calibration curve was terminated at this date.
 The Fairbanks0107 curve diverges somewhat from the INTCAL04 curve for the portion they overlap in age.
 From 20,000 to 26,000 :sup:`14`\ C yr BP, the difference was prorated linearly from zero divergence from the INTCAL04 curve at 20,000 :sup:`14`\ C yr BP to zero divergence from the Fairbanks0107 curve at 26,000 :sup:`14`\ C yr BP. **Figure 2** shows the smoothed curve, and Error!
 Reference source not found. shows an enlargement of part of the curve.

 An analysis was made to assess the deviation between ages derived from traditionally calibrated age models and ages derived from the quick